-No Yeast Spelt Soda Bread with Chia Seeds (ready to eat in less than an hour)
+No Yeast Spelt Soda Bread with Chia Seeds (ready in less than one hour)

 Regular readers will know I love my bread machine.
-I’ve even got a section on my blog for bread machine recipes.
 I hate kneading, you see, and a bread machine takes all that pesky stickiness and hard work out of the equation.
 The only drawback is that is is a long process.
 Sometimes you don’t want to wait hours for your bread fix.
+Enter: soda bread.

 Soda bread makes a great brunch